Manipulation-Oriented Object Perception in Clutter through Affordance Coordinate Frames: Affordance Coordinate Frames

 \subsubsection{Part Affinity Field Estimation}

-In multi-object environment, we also need to determine which parts can be associated to the whole objects.
+In multi-instance environment, we also need to determine which parts can be associated to the whole objects.
 In human pose estimation community, to represent association property between joints, Part Affinity Field (PAF) was proposed in~\cite{cao2017realtime}.
 PAF is a set of 2D unit vectors that indicate the connecting directions between neighbor limbs.
 Inspired by this, the network is designed to predict a set of 2D unit vectors, which determine the potential associated part direction for each ROI.
 The network structure is similar to the mask head, estimating 2D vectors $p_{i}$ for seed $i$ that point from the corresponding part keypoint to its associated part keypoint.
-Similarly, only seeds within the ground truth mask and estimated mask during training and testing, respectively, are used to measure the association between candidate parts.
 The loss function is defined as:

 where $p^{*}$ is the ground truth 2D unit vector pointing toward the target part keypoint.
 During inference, the mean direction of affinity fields within estimated mask will be used as final field direction.